 The changing of the seasons in DC is an Instagrammer’s dream – lucky for you, we've picked out the best spots to photograph fall foliage.
 The National Mall is a top-notch foliage spot, and while it's beautiful in any season, there’s something special about experiencing the monuments and memorials surrounded by brilliant auburn and yellow hues.
 Rock Creek Park, one of the largest urban parks in the country, is another great place to experience DC’s autumn vibes.
 Take a trip there and forget you’re right in the middle of the nation’s capital.

 Fall is one of the most action-packed times to experience the cultural side of the capital city, with festivals, events, concerts and new plays seemingly each week.
-Some highlights: the opening of The Anthem on Oct.
-12, a 6,000-seat masterpiece of a concert venue that’s part of The Wharf, DC’s exciting new development in the Southwest Waterfront and the world premiere of the Broadway-bound Mean Girls at National Theatre on Oct.
-31. Discover even more ways to experience the fall music scene or catch a must-see play in the District.
+Discover the best ways to experience the fall music scene or catch a must-see theater production in the District.